 1. Water supply infrastructure rehabilitated and expanded

-1.1 The project is progressing smoothly with no major issues.
+1.1 The project is progressing.
 The design, supervision and management consultant (DSC) was engaged in August 2012, and is effectively supporting Project Implementation Directorate's operations.
 The distribution network improvement (DNI) works are being implemented in an innovative manner with the objective of Non-Revenue Water (NRW) reduction on district metering area (DMA) approach rather than traditional pipe-laying contracts.

 1.2 The three major civil works contracts for the distribution network improvement for efficient NRW management, amounting to approximately $59.75 million, were awarded from April to September 2013, and are in various stages of implementation.The drilling and development of tube-wells package was awarded in July 2013 and physical works are in progress.
 Target completions of these contracts are from April to November 2016.